POWSTER/aframe-preact/README.md

 #### Provides a DOM

-By providing a DOM, it gives React the purpose it was meant for, to provide quicker DOM updates.
-Although ideally, we use A-Frame directly since there may be performance quirks with React batching its updates which we don't want in 90fps+ real-time rendering.
+By providing a DOM, it gives Preact the purpose it was meant for, to provide quicker DOM updates.
+Although ideally, we use A-Frame directly since there may be performance quirks with Preact batching its updates which we don't want in 90fps+ real-time rendering.

 #### Composability

 A-Frame provides composability over inheritance.
-React is based around
+Preact is based around
 inheritance: to create a new type of object, we extend an existing one.
 In game development where objects are more complex, it is more appropriate to compose behavior in order to more easily build new types of objects.